WildMeOrg/old_wildme-docs/docs/researchers/researcher_overview.md

 Under the **Search** menu, you have the following options:

 - **Encounter Search** pulls up several filters that can be leveraged to generate a filtered list of all the Encounters the signed-in user has access to.
-Once the list is generated, additional filtering and sorting can be performed on the **Encounter Search Results** page, as well as delving into additional data formats such as matching images and videos, mapped results, export formats, and results calendars.
+Once the list is generated, additional filtering and sorting can be performed on the **Encounter Search Results** page, as well as delving into additional data formats such as matching images and videos, mapped results, export formats, and/or an encounter calendar.
 - **Individual Search** pulls up several filters that can be leveraged to generate a filtered list of all Individuals the signed-in user has access to.
 Once the list is generated, additional filtering and sorting can be performed on the **Individual Search Results** page, as well as delving into additional data formats such as matching images and videos, mapped results, and exportable data formats.
 - **Sighting Search** pulls up several filters that can be leveraged to generate a tailored list of all sightings that the signed-in user has access to.